 10 Places to Spot Wyoming Wildlife

 Wyoming has seemingly endless places to witness wildlife in its natural habitat, from national parks and forests to wildlife refuges.
-Use the wildlife-watching hotspots below as a starting place for seeing the state’s bison, elk, bighorn sheep, eagles and much more.
+Use the hot spots below as a starting place for seeing bison, elk, bighorn sheep, eagles and much more wildlife in Wyoming.

 1. Yellowstone National Park